-Sea level rise from approximately 140 m below present levels about 20,000 years ago were fairly dramatic, necessarily exceeding 1 cm/y for several millennia (Slater et al. 2002).
-Rapid glacial melting occurring from about 15,000 to 8,500 years ago, with some degree of hiatus during the cold Younger Dryas 12,800 to 11,500 years ago (Kennett et al. 2007).
+Sea level rise, from approximately 140 m below present levels about 20,000 years ago, necessarily exceeding rates of 1 cm/y for several millennia (Slater et al. 2002).
+Rapid glacial melting occurred from about 15,000 to 8,500 years ago, with some degree of hiatus during the cold Younger Dryas 12,800 to 11,500 years ago (Kennett et al. 2007).
 This deglaciation raised global sea level and inundating coastal features.
-Reduction in the rate of sea level rise occurred between 8,500 and 6,000 years ago (Fairbanks 1989), and in this time frame the major features of the world's coasts, such as major river deltas, started to develop (Li et al. 2002), and the processes that shaped and continue to influence modern west coast estuaries began to operate (Hogarth et al. 2007, Masters and Aiello 2007).
-Records from around the Pacific Basin suggest that sea level rose to a maxima sometime between 5,000 and 2,000 years ago (e.g., Dickinson 2001).
+Reduction in the rate of sea-level rise occurred between 8,500 and 6,000 years ago (Fairbanks 1989), and in this time frame the major features of the world's coasts, such as major river deltas, started to develop (Li et al. 2002), and the processes that shaped and continue to influence modern west coast estuaries began to operate (Hogarth et al. 2007, Masters and Aiello 2007).
+Records from around the Pacific Basin suggest that sea level rose to a maximal values sometime between 5,000 and 2,000 years ago (e.g., Dickinson 2001).
 Depending on mechanism envisioned these higher stands (1 to 2 meters) may or may not pertain to the Holocene of the California Coast (Grossman et al. 1998).
-Over the course of the Holocene uplift may account for several of meters of sea-level change in the most active regions of coastal California (Keller and Gurrola 2000; Jacobs et al. 2004; Masters and Aiello 2007).
-Overall, by 2 or 3 thousand years ago a slightly regressive phase characterized most California estuaries where a combination of uplift and sea level fall, as well as coastal retreat and sedimentary infill had strongly influenced California estuarine systems (Masters and Aiello 2007).
+Over the course of the Holocene, uplift may account for several meters of sea-level change in the most active regions of coastal California (Keller and Gurrola 2000; Jacobs et al. 2004; Masters and Aiello 2007).
+Overall, by 2 or 3 thousand years ago a combination of uplift, slight sea level fall, coastal retreat and sedimentary infill had strongly influenced California estuarine systems (Masters and Aiello 2007).